phpMussel/phpMussel/_docs/readme.en.md

 To disable signatures included with phpMussel (such as if you're experiencing a false positive specific to your purposes that shouldn't normally be removed from streamline), refer to the Greylisting notes within the Browser Commands section of this README file.

 In addition to the default file upload scanning and the optional scanning of other files and/or directories specified via the above function, included in phpMussel is a function intended for scanning the body of email messages.
 This function behaves similarly to the standard phpMussel() function, but focuses solely on matching against the ClamAV email-based signatures.
 I have not tied these signatures into the standard phpMussel() function, because it is highly unlikely that you'd ever find the body of an incoming email message in need of scanning within a file upload targeted to a page where phpMussel is hooked, and thus, to tie these signatures into the phpMussel() function would be redundant.
-However, that said, having a separate function to match against these signatures could prove to be extremely useful for some, especially for those whose CMS or webfront system is somehow tied into their email system and for those parsing their emails via a php script that they could potentially hook into phpMussel.
+However, that said, having a separate function to match against these signatures could prove to be extremely useful for some, especially for those whose CMS or webfront system is somehow tied into their email system and for those parsing their emails via a PHP script that they could potentially hook into phpMussel.
 Configuration for this function, like all others, is controlled via the `phpmussel.ini` file.
-To use this function (you'll need to do your own implementation), in a php file that is hooked to phpMussel, use the following function in your code:
+To use this function (you'll need to do your own implementation), in a PHP file that is hooked to phpMussel, use the following function in your code:

 `phpMussel_mail($body);`